i.

 about me

-I make things—plays & screenplays; music; collages & cartoons & photographs.
+I make things—plays & screenplays; fiction & poetry & music; collages & cartoons & photographs.
 I grew up outside Boston where I cut my teeth writing dialogues in seventh-grade Spanish.
 At seventeen, my first play, Making the Move, premiered at the Edinburgh Festival Fringe.
 At eighteen, I became Playwright in Residence at the Mark Twain House & Museum.
-(For more about my work at the Twain House, see Michael Schulman’s generous write-up in The New Yorker; or, for a more embarrassing read, see Nicky Woolf’s profile from The Guardian—an article originally entitled “Noah Altshuler: ‘I don't see people my age, pretty much lol ever.’”
+(For more about my work at the Twain House, see Michael Schulman’s generous write-up in The New Yorker; or, for a more embarrassing read, see Nicky Woolf’s profile from The Guardian—an article originally entitled “Noah Altshuler: ‘I don't see people my age, pretty much ever.’”
 My fault.
 I did say that.*) In college, I studied English, History, and Music on purpose and Medieval Studies by accident.
-I currently work in New York and Los Angeles in theater, film, and visual art.
+I currently work in New York and Los Angeles in theater, film, prose fiction, and visual art.

 ii.